 The first two steps involved in managing an estate are obtaining the will to be filed, and designating the personal representative.

-· It was signed by the decedent, and;
+- The will was signed by the decedent

 When figuring out who will act as the Personal Representative managing the decedent’s estate, you should first see if the decedent named anyone in his or her will to serve as personal representative.
 If the decedent does not have a will or the decedent’s will does not name a personal representative, Maryland law determines who has the right to take on this role.

-- Generally, the decedent’s surviving spouse has the right to take on this role.
+- Generally, the decedent’s surviving spouse and children (biological or adopted) have the right to take on this role.

 - If there is no surviving spouse or children, the decedent’s biological or adoptive parents are next in line.